The Green bay Packers and Chicago Bears rivalry is one of best in the history of organized sports — and our favorite.

 - Ray Nitschke and Dick Butkus: 1965.
 These two players, both from Chicago, personified football and the game’s ultimate rivalry.
 They were the black and blue of the black and blue division; they were the perfect link between professional football’s ruthless past and larger-than-life character driven future.
 The game hasn’t seen a middle linebacker like Butkus since his retirement.

-- The Dynasty of Lombardi’s Packers: Green Bay won five World Championships in a seven years span (1961, ’62, ’65, ’66, ’67) including the first two Super Bowls.
+- The Dynasty of Lombardi’s Packers: 1960s.
+Green Bay won five World Championships in a seven years span (1961, ’62, ’65, ’66, and ’67) including the first two Super Bowls.
 In the midst of that seven year span the Chicago Bears won a World Championship in 1963.

 - One-Point Game: December 15, 1968.
 The Packers win 28-27, the first time a game within this rivalry was decided by just one point since 1930.
 Boyd Dowler caught the score that would end up the game-winning score.
 There have since been six Packers-Bears games decided by one point.